 We hold these convictions: that it is our collective responsibility to protect this world on which all life depends, and that we are bound by human compassion to work towards social justice for those most greatly affected by our failure to do so.
 As our group continues to grow, please come and add your voice to ours.
 It is time to get on with this difficult and most important of work.

 - We meet once a month, the second Saturday of the month, from 11 am to 1 pm.
 Meetings are announced in advance.
-They are usually at the Iowa City Public Library, but not always!
+They are usually at the Iowa City Public Library.

-- As citizens of Johnson and Linn Counties, we work with other environmental groups, with the City of Iowa City and with the Counties to help move us toward a sustainable, carbon-neutral community, and to raise awareness of the issue of climate change.
+- As citizens of Johnson and Linn Counties, we work with other environmental groups, with the City of Iowa City, and with county leadership to help move us toward a sustainable, carbon-neutral community, and to raise awareness about climate change.

-- We have a Speakers Bureau to provide information to the community about climate change, Carbon-Fee & Dividend (the revenue-neutral carbon fee promoted by CCL), and related topics.
+- We have a Speakers Bureau to provide information to the community about climate change, carbon fee and dividend legislation (the revenue-neutral carbon fee promoted by CCL), and related topics.